-- Tunnel of Ice and Winter's Reach should both be avoided if possible for Mythic+.
-Both are single target, attached to hard casts, and Tunnel of Ice resets on hitting a new target ensuring you'll never get much benefit from it in this situation.
+- Tunnel of Ice should be avoided if possible for Mythic+.
+It is single target, attached to a hard cast, and the buff resets on hitting a new target ensuring you'll never get much benefit from it in this situation.

 - 16 Oct.
 2018: Updated with some notes on Splitting Ice vs Comet Storm, and details on Frost vs Spawn of G'huun.

 - 06 Aug.
 2018: Updated with preliminary BfA tips.

 - Upcoming Windwalker Monk Fists of Fury Change in Patch 8.1.5

 - Icy Veins Podcast Episode 36

 - Patch 8.1.5 Allied Races & Faction Change Clarifications